alex88ridolfi/Dracula/README.md

 * In the parfile (optional): replace what you have after the CLOCK statement by UNCORR (see file 47TucAA.par).
 This will speed up the calculations by more than one order of magnitude, because most of the work of TEMPO is actually calculating and applying the clock corrections.
 You will lose a bit of precision, but this should not be problematic provided the clock corrections are small relative to your timing precision.

-* In the timfile: Place JUMPs around the sets of TOAs from individual observations, except one, as in 47TucAA.tim.
+* In the timfile: Place JUMPs around the sets of TOAs from individual observations, _except one_, as in 47TucAA.tim (leaving at least one TOA outside the JUMPs is very important, no matter what script you use).
 If your initial parfile is reasonable, you should be able to run TEMPO on this and get pretty flat residuals.

 * If not, please beware of groups of TOAs that have pre-fit residuals close to rotational phase 0.5 or -0.5 (please use residuals plotter to check this).
 Some might appear wrapped, i.e., almost one full rotation away from the other TOAs in the same group.
 In that case TEMPO cannot converge on an accurate solution.
 This can be fixed by using PHASE +1 or PHASE -1 statements before and after the problematic TOAs, so that all TOAs in the group are either near 0.5 or -0.5.
 There is an example of this in 47TucAA.tim.